 Blended learning is incredibly effective.
 In fact, since the COVID-19 pandemic, it’s now become the preferred learning and teaching model available for both students and instructors.
 For businesses, blending learning is a huge advantage as it can improve the effectiveness of training and knowledge retention rates.

 In hybrid learning, online interactions replace much of the physical communication between students and instructors.
-This does not mean that remote students are merely watching an online lecture; rather, live classrooms incorporate interactive, virtual components.
+This does not mean that remote students merely passively watch an online lecture; instead, live classrooms incorporate interactive, virtual components.

-A common example of this is virtual training labs where a company can replicate real-world scenarios in the training they provide.
+A common example of this is virtual hands-on training experiences, where a company can replicate real-world SaaS environments in the training they provide.
 This enhanced interactivity makes the lessons more personal, engaging, and effective.

 Both hybrid and blended learning seem like the same concept, and most businesses use them interchangeably.
 However, there’s a subtle yet important distinction when looking at hybrid learning vs blended learning.

 Both hybrid and blended learning revolve around online interactions.
-Online classrooms and virtual training are more than just watching theoretical lectures via video-conferencing software like Zoom.
-Instead, they can now create impactful remote experiences to add engagement and interactivity to the experience.
+Online classrooms and virtual training environments are more than just watching theoretical lectures via video-conferencing software like Zoom.
+Instead, they can now create impactful remote experiences to add engagement and interactivity on a granular level.

 The benefits of online learning include: